pytorch/serve/examples/torchrec_dlrm/README.md

 curl -H "Content-Type: application/json" --data @sample_data.json http://127.0.0.1:8080/predictions/dlrm
 ```

+The output of the model is the probability of a click ( based on the features) More details can be found [here](https://github.com/facebookresearch/dlrm)
-Out output should look like this:
+Our output should look like this:
 ```
 {
     "default": [